bdurand/secret_keys/README.md

 secrets = SecretKeys.new(File.open("/path/to/file.json"), "mysecretkey")
 ```

-If you don't supply the encryption key in the constructor, it will be read from the `secret_keys_KEY` environment variable.
+If you don't supply the encryption key in the constructor, it will be read from the `SECRET_KEYS_KEY` environment variable.

 The `SecretKeys` object delegates to hash and can be treated as a hash for most purposes.